Your Yoga Routine - Aura Wellness Center Teacher Training

 Hatha Yoga in the Twenty-First Century

-The ancient practice of Hatha Yoga places a large emphasis on meditation, postural and breathing techniques, muscle and movement control to create energy locks, and lifestyle choices that include diet.
-All of these are able to work together to allow the body and mind to access and activate internal energies, increase self-awareness, and reach enlightenment.
+The ancient practice of Hatha Yoga places a significant emphasis on meditation, postural and breathing techniques, muscle and movement control to create energy locks and lifestyle choices that include diet.
+All of these can work together to allow the body and mind to access and activate internal energies, increase self-awareness, and reach enlightenment.

 Although this exercise originated thousands of years ago, the exercise is still widely practiced and the benefits can still be seen today.
-The physical act of Hatha Yoga places a large emphasis on postures and breathing, and these aspects can have great benefits on physical strength, balance, and relaxation.
+The physical act of Hatha Yoga places a significant emphasis on postures and breathing, and these aspects can have significant benefits on physical strength, balance, and relaxation.

-Hatha Yoga classes are taught in many locations and by a variety of instructors, and they can be attended by a wide array of individuals.
-Indeed, Hatha Yoga classes are often slow paced, and an emphasis is placed primarily on the postures, or asanas.
+Hatha Yoga classes are taught in many locations and by various instructors, and a wide array of individuals can attend them.
+Indeed, Hatha Yoga classes are often slow-paced, and an emphasis is placed primarily on the postures or asanas.

 Diversity in Classes